HSF/hsf.github.io/organization/_posts/2020/2020-11-05-coordination.md

 ## LHCC

-### WLCG Software Liasons
+### WLCG Software Liaisons

-The WLCG has appointed Graeme Stewart and Liz Sexton-Kennedy as their software liason contacts.
+The WLCG has appointed Graeme Stewart and Liz Sexton-Kennedy as their software liaison contacts.
 Graeme and Liz will take care of reporting for software groups and for communicating WLCG needs back to developers.

 - No intention for the current lines of communication between experiments and projects to be cut, but WLCG is an all-experiment forum that can be useful for setting priorities as seen by the WLCG
 - Generally we want to improve communications between computing and software, e.g., organise a one-shot workshop on I/O matters